Jeremy Tyler: Fujian Sturgeons (2015–2016)

 On November 25, he returned to China, this time signing with the Fujian Sturgeons.
 He made his debut for the team later that day.

 Tianjin Ronggang (2016–2017)

 On September 22, 2016, Tyler signed with Tianjin Ronggang of the Chinese Basketball Association.

 Sydney Kings (2017–2018)

 On November 9, 2017, Tyler signed with the Sydney Kings for the rest of the 2017–18 NBL season.
 On January 9, 2018, he was released by the Kings.
 In 11 games, he averaged 13.3 points, 5.8 rebounds, 1.3 assists and 1.1 blocks per game.

 TNT KaTropa (2018)

 In March 2018, Tyler signed with the TNT KaTropa of the Philippine Basketball Association as their import for the 2018 PBA Commissioner's Cup.

 Atléticos de San Germán (2019)

 Tyler played for Atléticos de San Germán of the Baloncesto Superior Nacional league during the 2019–20 season.

 Liaoning Flying Leopards (2021)

 In April 2021, Liaoning Flying Leopards announced the signing of Tyler.

+Wisconsin Herd (2024)

+On March 1, 2024, Tyler joined the Wisconsin Herd, but was waived on March 18.

+South Bay Lakers (2024)

+On March 21, 2024, Tyler joined the South Bay Lakers.

+Return to Quebradillas (2024)

+On April 15, 2024, Tyler re-signed with the Piratas de Quebradillas of the Baloncesto Superior Nacional.

+Central Club (2025–present)

+On January 3, 2025, Tyler signed with the Central Club of the Lebanese Basketball League.